 Today's high-tech equipment enables experts to predict which areas are most susceptible to earthquakes, but they can't determine with any real accuracy exactly when and where one will strike.
 Things we often take for granted like utility crews and emergency response teams may not be available for some time after an earthquake.
 That's why preparation is so important.
 Being ready in the event of an earthquake will give you the best chance at surviving and being able to help others.
 Consult the resources listed here for the best and most up-to-date information about earthquake preparedness.

-- Earthquake Safety Guide for Homeowners - This page from the Federal Emergency Management Agency (FEMA) has information to help homeowners plan earthquake reinforcement projects on their homes.
+- Earthquake Safety Guide for Homeowners - This page has information to help homeowners plan earthquake reinforcement projects on their homes.
 Use it to find out if your house meets seismic safety standards.

 - Ready.gov Earthquake Page - Are you ready?
 If an earthquake happened right now, would you be sufficiently prepared?
 Find out by visiting this government sponsored resource page.

 - Earthquake Preparedness for the Home - This collection of resources comes from the Insurance Institute for Home and Business Safety, or IIHBS.
 You'll find how-to guides for lots of projects to help make your home or office more earthquake-safe, from properly securing appliances to checking into your local building codes.

 - Be Ready Utah - While this page was designed to help Utah residents prepare for an earthquake, most of the great information it contains is applicable no matter where you live.
 You can download safety guides covering several topics, including family earthquake plans and how to keep young children safe.